Lil Wayne just got dumped by his girlfriend for supporting Trump

-So apparently this year’s 2020 US Election is causing a divide in even the unexpected areas—those areas being the love life of Lil Wayne.
+So apparently this year’s 2020 U.S. presidential election between Trump and Biden is causing a divide in even the unexpected areas—those areas being the love life of Lil Wayne.

 According to Vulture, Lil Wayne’s girlfriend Denise Bidot has broken up him, for a few reasons, one of those being highly political.